Home fixes and lifestyle tips

 - Apply caulk evenly over the exposed strip, and press to flatten the paste.

 - After 5-10 minutes, gently peel off the tape.
-Allow to caulk to dry overnight without allowing water near it.
+Allow caulking to dry overnight without allowing water near it.

 My kitchen fills with smoke quickly while cooking, even with the hood turned on.
 How do I resolve this?